EricMFink/PRcasebook/_pages/FrontMatter.md

 \pagebreak

-Cover Illustration: Hablot Knight Brown or "Phiz”, Attorney and Client, Fortitute and Impatience (1853)
+Cover Illustration: Hablot Knight Brown or "Phiz", Attorney and Client, Fortitute and Impatience (1853)

 \pagebreak